elchininet/custom-sidebar/README.md

 > [!IMPORTANT]
 >* You need to be careful of circular dependencies when extending configurations, if this is detected and error will be thrown
->* You can only use `"base"` inside `extend_from` if you are in an exception, trying to use it in the main config or in an extendable configuration will throw and error
+>* You can only use `base` inside `extend_from` if you are in an exception, trying to use it in the main config or in an extendable configuration will throw and error

 ## Home Assistant built-in sidebar configuration options